Squiddymabob/personal-website/README.md

 ### `npm run build`

-Builds the app for production to the `dist` folder.
+Builds the app for production to the `.nuxt` folder.

 ### `npm run generate`

-Generate static project.
+Generate static project to the `dist` folder.

 ## :heart: Acknowledgements